jlinick/EclipseAutomator/README.md

 This starts a test 95 seconds before c2.
 Simply change the number to change where the test starts.
 Positive numbers will be after the start of totality, negative numbers will be before it.

-To run with or without gui/voice notifications/keyboard input run
+To run the script with or without gui/voice notifications/keyboard input
 ```
 ./run.py --nodisplay --nosound --noinput
 ```